 At the core of improving your aim, is finding the sweet spot on your mouse sensitivity.
 And while it’s all well and good checking what a high-profile pro uses and plugging in those numbers, you’ll never truly feel comfortable until you tailor yours to suit.

 Luckily, there are some tried and tested methods that will help with that — and popular Valorant YouTube channel, ‘SkillCapped,’ has broken this down into the most key points.

 First of all, you’ll want to understand that your sensitivity in Valorant is determined by two things: your mouse’s ‘dots per inch’ (DPI) setting and your in-game sensitivity setting.
 It’s the combination of these which will affect your crosshair movement speed… and ultimately your aim!

-So since movement takes a back seat, a higher mouse sensitivity isn’t necessary for a game like Valorant.
-Smother, more reliable crosshair movement should be prioritized.
-So with that in-mind, you’ll want to select a DPI in the region of 400-800.
+Since movement takes a back seat, higher mouse sensitivity isn’t necessary for a game like Valorant.
+Smoother, more reliable crosshair movement should be prioritized.
+So with that in mind, you’ll want to select a DPI in the region of 400-800.

 After you’ve selected your DPI, you can now begin to experiment with your effective DPI (eDPI).
 To calculate that, you’ll simply want to take your chosen DPI (lower the better) and multiply that by your in-game sense.
 As a basic example, 400 DPI x 0.50 Valorant sensitivity = 200 eDPI.